iszell/siziolibv3/README.md

   one in YR

 For variables set by detection check the contents of iolib_def.inc.

+## 3.2 Pre-compiled
+There is an `INIT.PRG` in the repository which can be used to start your software.
+All you have to do is put this as the first file in the directory and the program you want to load must be named `II` and that must be compressed with `exomizer mem -f`.
+After load/decompress a `jmp $100d` will be made.

 # 4. Memory used
 Address | Usage